Overlos/MillikanAnalysis/README.md

 "width of bin" is the amount by which the x is incremented for every iteration;

-"number of bin" is the amount of iterations you want.
+"num of bin" is the amount of iterations you want.

 The final x point is then given by